Loading…

 Useful AI in recruitment layers on top of ATS platforms (Bullhorn, JobAdder, Vincere, Loxo), LinkedIn Recruiter, and your job-board accounts.

 AI can interpret a complex job brief into search strings, candidate persona descriptions, and sourcing strategies across LinkedIn, job boards, and your ATS.
-For executive and specialist roles, AI-supported sourcing significantly compresses time-to-longlist.
+For executive and specialist roles — placing project engineers into architecture and engineering firms, for instance — AI-supported sourcing significantly compresses time-to-longlist.

 A consultant working through 80 to 200 applications per role spends hours on initial review.
 AI can summarise CVs against a structured brief, highlight gaps, and produce shortlist notes for consultant decision.
 The consultant retains the shortlist judgement; AI compresses the prep.